TinyCircuits/TinyCircuits-Thumby-Games/ThumbyBasic/README.md

   40 B = "Thumby"
   ```

-- Variable names are limited to single uppercase letters (A to Z).
+- Variable names are limited to letters (A to Z).

 ### Logic